Datumtyagi/Product-Recommendation-Analysis/README.md

 ## Dataset Structure
 The dataset is organized in a SQL-based data warehouse with multiple tables for customer data, sales records, product information, and regional market data.
 The primary data sources for this analysis are:

-- **Superstore Data**: Purchase history and revenue data.
+- **Superstore Data**: Purchase history and revenue data.[[here](https://github.com/Datumtyagi/Product-Recommendation-Analysis/blob/main/data/Superstore-Data.csv)]
-- **Superstore Reviews Data**: Ratings, reviews, and summaries provided by customers.
+- **Superstore Reviews Data**: Ratings, reviews, and summaries provided by customers.[[here](https://github.com/Datumtyagi/Product-Recommendation-Analysis/blob/main/data/Superstore-Dataset-Reviews.csv)]

 The dataset consists of over 10,000 records with 36 columns, including both features and target variables.